eclair4151/AlexaControlledSamsungTV/README.md

 python3 alexasmartcli.py start (run with -m to mute the output)
 ```

-to run this server in the backround automatically when your pi boots up place this line in your /etc/rc.local file:
+to run this server in the backround automatically when your pi boots up place this line in your /etc/rc.local file (before the exit line):
 ```
 python3 /PATH/TO/FOLDER/alexasmartcli.py start -m &
 ```